Follow your passion for Arts — and be business savvy, too

 - Available as a regular or co-op program

-- Earn a Bachelor of Arts
+- Graduate with a Bachelor of Arts

 - Offered by the Faculty of Arts